MicroEJ/docs/PlatformDeveloperGuide/appendix/llapi.rst

 Creation
 --------

-The header file ``LLVG_PATH_impl.h`` allows to convert a path in MicroVG library format in a buffer that represents the path in platform specific format (often GPU format).
+The header file ``LLVG_PATH_impl.h`` allows to convert a MicroVG library format path in a buffer that represents the same vectorial path in the platform specific format (generally GPU format).

 The first function called is ``LLVG_PATH_IMPL_initializePath``, which allows the implementation to initialize the path buffer.
 The buffer is allocated in the Java heap and its size is fixed by the MicroVG implementation.
-In case of the buffer is too small for the platform specific format, the implementation has to return the expected buffer size instead of the keyword ``LLVG_SUCCESS``.
+When the buffer is too small for the platform specific format, the implementation has to return the expected buffer size instead of the keyword ``LLVG_SUCCESS``.

-The next steps consist to append some commands in the path buffer.
+The next steps consist in appending some commands in the path buffer.
 The command encoding depends on the platform specific format.
-In case of the buffer is too small to add the new command, the implementation has to return a value that indicates the number of bytes the array must be enlarged.
+When the buffer is too small to add the new command, the implementation has to return a value that indicates the number of bytes the array must be enlarged with.

 List of commands: